Oroku-baka Tomb: Stone funerary urn

-The stone funerary urn of the Uruku-baka, dated 1494, was studied during an opening of the tomb in 1956.
+The stone funerary urn of the Oroku-baka tomb, dated 1494, was studied during an opening of the tomb in 1956.
 It is set in the tomb as to be visible from the window opened in the wall.
 The many other funerary urns of the tomb have not yet been the subject of detailed studies.

 It is a "residence-shaped" (御殿形, udun-gata) urn, with its lid figuring a tile-covered roof.
 It is in dolerite, 88 centimetres long, 48 centimetres wide and 87 centimetres high with the lid.
 The base is 88 centimetres long, and 15 centimetres high, the main urn body 67.5 centimetres long, 48 centimetres wide and 48 centimetres high.
 The lid is 24 centimetres high.
 The stone was imported from the Fujian area of China.
-There are only three other tombs with funerary urns in stone that have been imported from China for this period in Okinawa: the Urasii-juuduri(Urasoe yōdore), Sjui tama-udun(Shuri tama-udun) and Ijina tamaudun(Izena Tama-udun), all of them royal mausolea.
+There are only three other tombs with funerary urns in stone that have been imported from China for this period in Okinawa: the Urasoe yōdore, Shuri Tama-udun and Izena Tama-udun, all of them royal mausolea.

 The urn is entirely engraved with low reliefs figuring the columns and lintels of a building, and shows two figures holding flowers on the front face, on both sides of a door-shaped cartouche.
 The lid is shaped as a roof, covered in tiles with carved dragons on the ridge.
-The style of the low reliefs is very similar to the one observable on the funerary urn of the Urasii juuduri(Urasoe yōdore).
-Those detailed carvings are older than the ones on the bridge of the Jenkaku-ži(Enkaku-ji Temple, Year 11 of the Hongzhi Era, 1498) or than the ones of Shuri Tama-udun (Year 14, 1501), which makes them an important document for the studies concerning sculpture in Ryūkyū and its evolution at the end of King Shō Shin's reign.
+The style of the low reliefs is very similar to the one observable on the funerary urn of the Urasoe yōdore.
+Those detailed carvings are older than the ones on the bridge of the Enkaku-ji Temple (Year 11 of the Hongzhi Era, 1498) or than the ones of Shuri Tama-udun (Year 14, 1501), which makes them an important document for the studies concerning sculpture in Ryūkyū and its evolution at the end of King Shō Shin's reign.

 The dedicatory inscription, in the cartouche, includes traditional Chinese characters and Japanese hiragana characters:

 "Hongzhi 7, Uruku Ufuyakumui, sixth month, auspicious day" (弘治七年　おろく大やくもい　六月吉日).
-The year 7 of the Hongzhi era corresponds to 1494 (eighteenth year of King Shō Shin’s reign).
+The year 7 of the Hongzhi era corresponds to 1494 (eighteenth year of King Shō Shin's reign).
 It is the oldest known inscription including Japanese characters in the Ryūkyū Kingdom.
 Uruku is a place name: there is an ancient village with this name currently inside the city of Naha.
 Ufuyakumui is the name of a function of a high-level land administrator in the Shuri royal government.
-Thus, we know that the urn (or rather its material) was imported from China for a lord of the end of the 15th century, during the reign of King Shoo Shin(Shō Shin), who ruled over the area of a village named Uruku and who had risen up to the highest ranks of the Shuri government hierarchy.
+Thus, we know that the urn (or rather its material) was imported from China for a lord of the end of the 15th century, during the reign of King Shō Shin, who ruled over the area of a village named Oroku (Uruku) and who had risen up to the highest ranks of the Shuri government hierarchy.